Review and Tasting Notes for Mac-Talla Mara, an Islay Single Malt Whisky

-I recently reviewed Mac-Talla Terra, and today I’m reviewing Mac-Tall Mara - its cask strength sibling.
+I recently reviewed Mac-Talla Terra, and today I’m reviewing Mac-Talla Mara - its cask strength sibling.
 This is an Islay single malt scotch from Morrison Distillers, a family who have enjoyed a love story with the Island of Islay for the past five generations; you can read the story of The Morrisons, Islay, and Bowmore here.
+You can read more about the Morrisons’ story here.

 Let’s give this whisky a try.